1. Business Concepts

 The buyer’s decision making process consists of the following steps:

-o Information search: Once the need has been recognised, the consumer will look for more information on the various products that satisfy the need.
+b.
+Information search: Once the need has been recognized, the consumer will look for more information on the various products that satisfy the need.
 For example, if the consumer is looking for a cellphone-he might want to get in-depth knowledge of various phones available in the market

-o Post purchase behaviour: The user might want to revise his views on the product or criteria of selection based on the product’s performance.
+e.
+Post purchase behavior: The user might want to revise his views on the product or criteria of selection based on the product’s performance.

 The black box model considers the buyer's response as a result of a conscious and well-informed decision making process in which he is not impulsive.

-Hence, this concludes the definition of The Black Box Model along with its overview.
+Hence, this concludes the definition of Black Box Model along with its overview.

 Browse the definition and meaning of more similar terms.
 The Management Dictionary covers over 1800 business concepts from 5 categories.